ahmadawais/WPGulpTheme/ReadMe.md

 ##Can You Build Just What's Needed?
 Sure!
 Here you go, it's called [WPGulp](https://github.com/ahmadawais/WPGulp)

+##Prerequisite & Gotchas
+- Tested and built on Mac OS Yosemite.
+- You must have Git and Node, NPM, Gulp installed globally.
+- You should never commit `node_modules` folder, you should exclude it in `.gitignore` file.

 ##To do
 - [x] Add base files
 - [ ] Add more info